top of page

 Vienna Opera & Art Song Festival presents its first Liederabend concert at Palais Palffy, featuring performances by renowned singers Boris Martinovich and Diana Elizabeth on April 17, 2026.

-Financial difficulties are not limited to the institutions alone; they deeply affect the artists as well.
+Financial difficulties are not limited to institutions alone; they deeply affect the artists as well.
 The disparity between performance fees and living costs in major cultural hubs has made it increasingly difficult for musicians to sustain their careers [9].
 This raises an important question: Can being a classical musician or opera singer still be regarded as a profession, or has it become a passion pursued against significant odds?

 The Benefits of Classical Music and Opera